 Stats: 5 G | 10 A | 15 points | 51 games

 Contract: $4.025 million AAV, UFA in 2024, no trade protection

-As with Hamilton, the Hurricanes are going to have to eventually deal from their position of strength.
-Though he's overshadowed by Jaccob Slavin as a defensive defenseman on the Canes, Pesce has a lot of fans in NHL front offices, in particular because of his contract.
+As with Hamilton, the Hurricanes are eventually going to have to deal from their position of strength.
+Although he's overshadowed by Jaccob Slavin as a defensive defenseman on the Canes, Pesce has a lot of fans in NHL front offices, in particular because of his contract.
 Carolina would likely not want to move him, but if the right young forward becomes available, things could change.